kaisugi/spotify-wordcloud/README.md

 ### Configuration

-Set local  environment variables.
-You can refer to `.env.example` file.
+Set local environment variables in `.env`.
+You can refer to `.env.example`.

 ### Run server